mzingg/oakgit/README.md

 ## How to build your code locally in Command prompt

- To build this project in local Command prompt ,We need to follow the below steps
+ To build this project in local Command prompt, we need to follow the below steps

     1. Make sure that maven is installed in your local.
     2. Go to the root folder of the project in local file system.
     3. open Command prompt at the root folder level
-    4. Run the maven commands ( mvn clean install).
+    4. Run the maven commands (mvn clean install).

 ## Testing